cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-5.md

 And yes, the second parameter just became the middlware function, while the route handler was pushed to the next position.
 This is totally possible because JavaScript supports a [clever workaround](https://stackoverflow.com/a/457589) for [overloading](https://en.wikipedia.org/wiki/Function_overloading), a programming language feature that allows functions to have the same names but different parameters.

-Let’s try it out now:
+Let's try it out now:

 ```bash
 curl -X DELETE http://localhost:3000/bikes/<ID> # replace <ID> with an ID from the response to /all
 ```
 ![](../../../static/img/tutorial/rest-api/http-unauthorized.svg)

-Unsurprisingly, we’re now getting the `401 UNAUTHORIZED` response that we previously programmed when there was no Bearer token in the request.
-Let’s go ahead and add one new route to generate Bearer tokens.
-This one will directly go into `index.js` as we don’t want it to be prefixed with the `bikes/` route.
+Unsurprisingly, we're now getting the `401 UNAUTHORIZED` response that we previously programmed when there was no Bearer token in the request.
+Let's go ahead and add one new route to generate Bearer tokens.
+This one will directly go into `index.js` as we don't want it to be prefixed with the `bikes/` route.

 ```javascript
 // Create new bearer token